BenjaminZeisberg/BenjaminZeisberg/README.md

 - 👋 Hi, I’m @BenjaminZeisberg
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in data science projects!
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me at benjamin.zeisberg@icloud.com

 <!---